 Companies also look for new names after mergers and divestitures.
-Companies encountering similarly named competitors after entering new markets often employ re-naming to sort out trademark confusion.
-Others may re-name to leave negative events behind them.
-And, of course, every new company has to come up with a new name.
+Businesses encountering similarly named competitors after entering new markets often rename themselves to sort out trademark confusion.
+Others may rename to leave negative events behind them.
+And, of course, every new company must come up with a new name.

 Having the right name can save money, because a business doesn't have to spend advertising and marketing dollars clarifying or elaborating on the muddled message that the wrong name conveys.
 A good name can also help lift a provider above competitors, reach out to new markets and open doors to further growth.

-Re-naming is less about picking a name than about building one, naming experts said.
-It starts with defining your business, its brands and its goals, Soderlund said.
-It's also vital to analyze your competition, especially their names, Jurisich said.
+Renaming is less about picking a name than building one, naming experts said.
+It starts with defining your business, its brands and its goals, said Amanda Soderlund, product manager at Clutch and author of a report on naming.

-The name you want will likely express how your business does business, not just what you sell, Jurisich adds.
+The name you want will likely express how your business does business, not just what you sell, he said.
 That means avoiding literal descriptive names of products or services, as well as geographic references that may limit your marketplace.

 Also avoid trying to make your name say everything about your business.
 "The name should be the beginning of the conversation," Davis said.
 "Not the ending."